tronix3/omega-hugo/exampleSite/content/career.md

   funfacts_item:
   - name: Flexible hours
     icon: fa-bicycle
-    content: Tight schedule, tell us so we can tailor the schedule that fits your needs.
+    content: Tell us so we can tailor the schedule that fits your needs.
   - name: Free Snacks
     icon: fa-bell-o
     content: Tight schedule, tell us so we can tailor the schedule that fits your